moisesweb/marvel_redis/README.md

 period of 30 seconds ; show top 5 of users with more logins ; and how to process background jobs.

+run test `bundle exec rspec` and try to implement have some fun.